Adair

 Kline

-dr kline studies human behavior and development through the lens of cultural evolutionary theory. her research focuses primarily on social learning, in places and communities beyond western societies. dr kline's current field site is in the yasawa islands, fiji. she is also starting projects working with parents and immigrants in the uk . the evolution of social learning, including: informal teaching, in humans and other animals how learning patterns shift across the lifespan fidelity (or lack thereof) in copying origins and learning of spirtual but not religious beliefs demographic transition and learning to parent the cultural evolution of material culture the cultural evolution of sustainable ecological systems innovation in cultural learning please see dr. kline's website for further information:
+dr kline studies human behavior and development through the lens of cultural evolutionary theory. her research focuses primarily on social learning, situated in community contexts using field methods. dr kline's has worked from 2008-2017 in the yasawa islands, fiji. as of 2023, she is studying the social learning of spiritual beliefs and practices in the town of glastonbury, engalnd. she is also collaborating on projects working with parents and immigrants in the uk, and using online methods to study parental learning in western societies. the evolution of social learning, including: informal teaching, in humans and other animals how learning patterns shift across the lifespan fidelity (or lack thereof) in copying origins and learning of spirtual but not religious beliefs demographic transition and learning to parent the cultural evolution of material culture the cultural evolution of sustainable ecological systems innovation in cultural learning please see dr. kline's website for further information:

 Dr Michelle Kline